polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 ## Submitting and Executing a Proposal Using Chopsticks

-It's important to note that you should identify the right track and origin for your proposal.
-For example, if you're requesting funds from the treasury, select the appropriate treasury track based on the spend limits.
+You should identify the right track and origin for your proposal.
+For example, select the appropriate treasury track based on the spending limits if you're requesting funds from the treasury.
 For more detailed information, refer to [Polkadot OpenGov Origins](https://wiki.polkadot.network/docs/learn-polkadot-opengov-origins){target=\_blank}.

 !!!note
-    In this tutorial, the focus will be on the main steps and core logic within the main function.
+    This tutorial will focus on the main steps and core logic within the main function.
 For clarity and conciseness, the implementation details of individual functions will be available in expandable tabs below each section.
-At the end of the tutorial, you'll find the complete code for reference.
+You'll find the complete code for reference at the end of the tutorial.

 ### Spin Up the Polkadot Fork